Viveckh/Veniqa/documentation/docs/README.md

 # Veniqa Open-Source E-commerce Solution

-Veniqa (Originally Veniqa New York) was a New York based fashion retail startup that served consumers in South Asian countries to shop from luxury western brands.
+Veniqa (Originally Veniqa New York) was a New York-based fashion retail startup that served consumers in South Asian countries to shop from luxury western brands.

-Upon its demise, the tech platform that powered Veniqa is maintained by [Qarece New York](https://qarece.com) and has been open-sourced as a 100% customizable framework under the MIT License.
+Upon its demise due to logistical complications, the tech platform that powered Veniqa was open-sourced as a 100% customizable framework under the MIT License.

+It is developed and maintained by [Qarece New York](https://qarece.com), which shares some of the same co-founders.

 ___